ACSWF . . . but what do you get?

 — For the organizational reporting that the Council does, and the communications with its members, yearly dues are minimal — for the smallest in number of members just $60 a year, the largest, $100 a year.
 This obviously compares well to the increasing costs of advertising and other forms of publicity.

 — Most important, membership in a regional organization of artists and craftspeople such as the Art Council provides each affiliate member greater recognition within Florida’s vigorous arts community.

-The Art Council encourages all artists and craftspeople — whether an occasional art hobbyist or a professional — to explore membership in one of the Council’s affiliate organizations.
+The Art Council encourages all artists and craftspeople — from art hobbyist to professional — to explore membership in one of the Council’s affiliate organizations.
 (See page ACSWF members/website links.)